 - 2 tablespoons sesame seeds (for garnish)

-- Brush the wings with the olive oil, then season them generously with the salt, pepper and garlic powder.
+- Brush the wings lightly with olive oil and then season them generously with salt, pepper and garlic powder.

-- While the wings are cooking, make the glaze by adding the orange juice, pineapple juice, sugar, soy sauce, garlic, ginger, sesame oil and cayenne pepper to a small pot.
+- While the wings are cooking, make the sauce by adding the orange juice, pineapple juice, sugar, soy sauce, garlic, ginger, sesame oil and cayenne pepper to a small pot.
 Bring to a simmer and let reduce for 20 minutes.
 After 20 minutes, whisk in the cornstarch mixture and bring back to a simmer.
-Turn the heat off and let the glaze cool slightly until the wings are done.
+Turn the heat off and set aside until the wings are done.